INTO-CPS-Association/hybrid-cosim-framework/README.md

 * Install make : pacman -S make
 * Install zlib : pacman -S zlib

-From the root of the repository run the following command in the msys terminal:
+From the root of the repository run the following command in the msys MINGW terminal:
     cmake -DCMAKE_TOOLCHAIN_FILE=semantic-adaptation/third_party/into-cpp-fmi/thrird_party/msys-toolchain.cmake .

 Now each project can be build using make.